 What is the Water Quality in Smyrna, Tennessee?

-Compared to other US cities over 50,000, Smyrna water quality ranks in the lower range for contamination excluding Lead.
+Compared to other US cities, Smyrna water quality ranks in the lower range for contamination excluding Lead.

 Let’s look closer at what’s in Smyrna water.